Politics and religion:

 Holiday cheer takes all, as valiant warriors participate in fun games of Ice-Is-Not-Nice, pouring alcoholic drinks on their teammates et cetera.
 One of the finishing parts is planting the Star of Madness, presumably a reminder of the Mad Moon's story and existance, on the mightiest tree around - which happens to be Rooftrellen most of the times.

 The truest essence of Frostivus, however, is in the spirit of givening.
 Gifts are the focus of all attention, and none may remain pouting on the absence of a shiny new Mekansm.
 Absolutely nothing may ever stop the magical celebration that is Frostivus, for it is beyond sacred, even the most horrible of demons not laying an appendage on the traditional holiday.
+To further prove such wonderful points, we are to engage in endearing wreath-knitting and calling back to the spirit Furtive Frostus, spreading gifts unknown and not yet wanted to these who expect it least.
+Glorious joy for everyone is in stock this year!

 With utmost certainty it can be said that Frostivus, the one season of cheer, will surely go on for ages, undisturbed.

-A most horrendous catastrophe has happened this year, for Frostivus has been nothing short of cancelled by hordes and hordes of Greevil beasts.
+A most horrendous catastrophe has happened last year, for Frostivus has been nothing short of cancelled by hordes and hordes of Greevil beasts.
 None still know where the blobby vermin came from - no sane person would ever keep an egg, let alone expose it to magical essences, which, as forensics now claim, is most clearly what happened, as the greevils found on the fields of war were very clearly rather grown and mutated.
 In a mind-boggling act of defiance, the magical beasts have raided Woode Eadweard's Secret Shop and stole all the gifts - and that is no exaggeration! - effectively dooming themselves to a magical curse of untold power.
 The curse, however, seemed to be rather delayed, and the fate of Frostivus - and the gifts - lied in the hands of Heroes currently residing in the valleys where the Radiant/Dire struggle used to take place.
 The terrible greevil horde had taken over every inch of the field safe for the now partially defunct bases; even Roshan was reported missing, replaced with a mega giga Greevil Roshan, though that is neither confirmed nor denied by officials.

 Guided by Tusk, a Hero who was, at the time, yet to arrive at the fields but still was fit for announcer duty, the ten warriors, magi, demons and other Fundamentals fought over the gifts in the now frozen landscapes.
 The Frostivus truce forgotten, the Radiant and the Dire yet again were up to their routine of fighting each other, this time competing in an attempt to gather the most gifts from slain greevils - presumably to increase their side's popularity among simple folk.